 Depreciation commences when the asset is in the condition and location necessary for it to operate in the manner intended by management.
-Depreciation for the Moss Mine property, plant and equipment is capitalized to mining interests.
+The Moss Mine property is depreciated based on units of production and depreciation relating to mobile equipment is capitalized to mining interests prior to the Moss Mine reaching commercial production.
 Property and equipment at head office is depreciated and expensed over the period in which the assets are expected to be available for use.
 The Company uses the following depreciation rates, at both locations, if applicable: